wp-plugins/buddypress-activity-privacy/readme.txt

 Contributors: megainfo
 Tags: buddypress,activity,privacy,visibility,stream,private,public,only me,admins only,friends, followers,vie privée,confidentialité
-Requires at least: WordPress 3.4, BuddyPress 1.5 Tested up to: WordPress 3.9 / BuddyPress 2.0
+Requires at least: WordPress 3.4, BuddyPress 1.5 Tested up to: WordPress 3.9 / BuddyPress 2.0.1
-Stable tag: 1.3.1
+Stable tag: 1.3.2

 == Description ==

 BuddyPress Activity Privacy plugin add a privacy level to activity stream component.

-The plugin add the ability for members to choose who can read his activity before it posted (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).
+The plugin add the ability for members to choose who can read his activity (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

-What's news In Buddypress Activity Privacy 1.3.x ?
+= What's news In Buddypress Activity Privacy 1.3.x ? =

+- **Integration with Buddypress Media plugin** (https://wordpress.org/plugins/buddypress-media/).

+  Make sure to :
+    * Set the privacy settings to **OFF** in rtMedia settings.
+    * A new select-box (Privacy) is added to Edit Media form under Description Textarea.

 - The plugin work now on multi site Netowork.
 - A New privacy level (@mentioned only).
 When a member choose this privacy level, only mentioned members (and admin of course) can see the activity.